mesfint/jobbee-api/readme.md

 - In otherwords we are protecting routes
 - Go to Jobs routes => /routes/jobs.js
 - Import `const { isAuthenticatedUser } = require("../middlewares/auth");`
-- Then wrap create new job route like this `router.route("/job/new").post(isAuthenticatedUser, newJob);`
+- Then update the create new job route like this `router.route("/job/new").post(isAuthenticatedUser, newJob);`
-- Test create new job route from POSTMAN,while you do that first make sure you are loged in, then , copy the token from the login session then
+- Test by creating new job route from POSTMAN,while you do that first make sure you are loged in, then , copy the token from the logged in session then
-- Move on to the createnew job route in POSTMAN,in header tab change the "token" text with the token, and try to create a new job post, It must be SUCCESSFULL
+- Move on to the createnew job route in POSTMAN,in header tab change the "token" text with the actual token you copied, and try to create a new job post, It must be SUCCESSFULL
+- This indicates only a certain group of people[employer,admin] can create new job post

 # Saving Token id in POSTMAN

 - The reason why we save it is to avoid to copy and paste again and again in the header.

   Steps

 - While you are in the login end point, open "Tests" tab and type the following script `pm.environment.set("token",pm.response.json().token)`
 - pm=> postman and then save it